Have you ever thought about buying a property with your brother, sister, other relative or a close friend but you weren’t sure how to do it?

 Typically, your co-owner will have first rights to buy your share should you want to sell.

 If there isn’t an agreement in place, things can get a little messy, even ending up in the Supreme Court and costing you upwards of $20,000 to come to a resolution.

 How it works is that the party opposing the sale must dissuade the court from ordering a sale – you can’t just remove a co-borrower from a mortgage.

-What the court may look to do is determine whether the land can be easily divided up, baring in mind the costs of subdivision.
+What the court may look to do is determine whether the land can be easily divided up, bearing in mind the costs of subdivision.

 They will also take into account hardship on the minority if the greater benefit to the majority were to prevail.